CSCfi/csc-user-guide/docs/cloud/csc_notebooks/guide_for_teachers.md

 ### 2. Create custom images, optional

 Check the [image sources in notebook-images repository.](https://github.com/CSCfi/notebook-images/tree/master/builds).
 If you can find a suitable image for your application in the list, you can skip this step.
 If you cannot find a suitable image for your intended application, you will need to create and publish your own custom image for notebooks.
-Image can be created on your own computer or for example [cPouta](../pouta/pouta-what-is.md) instance.
+Image can be created on your own computer if you have Docker installed or for example [cPouta](../pouta/pouta-what-is.md) instance.

 Requirements: